Medium Rare in French: All 4 Doneness Levels in France, Pronounced

 But we’re not done yet.

-Mi-cuit is also a baking term for cakes cooked with a soft gooey center.
-For example, a molten chocolate cake is called “mi-cuit au chocolat.”
+Mi-cuit is also a baking term for cakes cooked with a soft, gooey center.
+For example, a molten chocolate cake can be called “mi-cuit au chocolat.”

 Pan fried: “Poêlé.”